myurtogl/tune-mosaic/README.md

 2. *Install Dependencies:* Navigate to the project directory and install the required dependencies by running:

-   npm install
+  pip install -r requirements.txt

-   To create a react project run the following command: npx create-react-app my-app

 4. *Configuration:* Configure the system to connect to your preferred music sources and platforms by editing the configuration files (config.json).

 5. *Run the System:* Start the system by running:

    cd /directory_name
-   npm start
+   python backend.py

-6. *Explore and Enjoy:* Access the web interface at [http://localhost:3000](http://localhost:3000) to explore your musical analysis and receive personalized recommendations.
+6. *Explore and Enjoy:* Access the backend at [http://localhost:5000](http://localhost:5000) to explore your musical analysis and receive personalized recommendations.